The Department of Psychology

-I received my MA and PhD in Industrial-Organizational Psychology from The University of Akron in 2005.
-In 1998 I received my BSc from McGill University where my research training was in Social Psychology and Social Cognition.
-I have taught courses in Organizational Surveys, Organizational Psychology, Social Psychology, Developmental Psychology, Research Methods, Motivation, and Psychometrics, varyingly at undergraduate, MS/MBA, international executive MS (Singapore, Taiwan), and doctoral levels.
-I am currently an Associate Professor of Psychology at Baruch College and on the doctoral faculty at the Graduate Center of the City University of New York.
+Dr. Naidoo received his MA and PhD in Industrial-Organizational Psychology from The University of Akron in 2005.
+In 1998 he received his BSc from McGill University where his research training was in Social Psychology and Social Cognition.
+Dr. Naidoo is currently an Associate Professor of Psychology at Baruch College and doctoral faculty at the Graduate Center of the City University of New York.

-My approach to research in I/O Psychology flows from my training in the more basic experimental social cognitive perspective.
-In general, I am interested in understanding human behavior in work contexts by making use of social psychological and social cognitive theories.
-My research concerns a variety of organizational phenomena including leadership, motivation, burnout, organizational justice, performance appraisal, self-regulation, decision making, and attitude measurement.
+Dr. Naidoo's approach to research in I/O Psychology flows from his training in experimental social cognition.
+In general, he is interested in understanding human behavior in work contexts by making use of social psychological and social cognitive theories.
+His research targets a variety of organizational phenomena including leadership, motivation, burnout, employee engagement, organizational justice, performance appraisal, self-regulation, decision making, and attitude measurement.

-Much of my recent research has focused on leadership processes.
-I conceptualize leadership as a form of social influence that involves characteristics of the leader, of the follower, of the leader-follower dyad, and of the overall social context in which leadership takes place.
+Much of Dr. Naidoo's recent research has focused on leadership processes.
+He conceptualizes leadership as a form of social influence that involves characteristics of the leader, of the follower, of the leader-follower dyad, and of the broader social context in which leadership takes place.
 One specific research interest is the emotional and motivational aspects of leader-follower relationships, an exciting and burgeoning area of research in I/O Psychology.

-Current projects include: 1) the examination of how leader verbal and nonverbal communications elicit motivational orientations in followers which influence their subsequent work performance, 2) examining the implications of differences in dyadic leader-follower relationships within work teams on team performance and development, 3) the effects of individual motivational dispositions on workplace health and learning.
+Current lines of research include: 1) The impact of leader verbal and nonverbal communications on followers' motivational orientations and performance, 2) The effect of dyadic leader-follower relationship quality within work teams on team performance and development, 3) The effects of individual motivational dispositions on workplace health, learning, and engagement.

 Naidoo, L. J., Scherbaum, C. A., Goldstein, H. A., & Graen, G. B. (2011).
 A longitudinal examination of the effects of LMX, ability, and differentiation on team performance.
 Journal of Business and Psychology, 26, 347-357.